 Pension

 Old-age pension from the National Insurance Scheme is a scheme that ensures you income in old age.
-You can start receiving old-age pension after you turn 62 years old.
-To receive old-age pension before you turn 67, you must have sufficient pension rights accrued.
-You are free to combine old-age pension with work without the pension being reduced.
+You can start taking out old-age pension after you turn 62.
+To take out old-age pension before you turn 67, you must have sufficiently high accrual.
+You can freely combine old-age pension with work without the pension being reduced.

 You can read more about old-age pension here.